TheTrollGodJr/TaskScheduler/ReadMe.md

 - [X] Finish front end functionality for creating/editing/removing/viewing tasks
 - [X] Create separate frontend/backend exe
 - [ ] Create backend functionality
+- [ ] Look into combining the frontend and backend into a single exe that can swap between non-headless and headless
 - [ ] autostart backend as a Windows Service.
 - [ ] Create a log file in AppData Roaming that the backend adds to when a task in run.